- 1 How Basic Combat Works

 Cover and Stealth Checks

 You can use cover to make a Stealth check.
 Without cover, you usually need concealment (see below) to make a Stealth check.

 Big Creatures and Cover

 Any creature with a space larger than 5 feet (1 square) determines cover against melee attacks slightly differently than smaller creatures do.
 Such a creature can choose any square that it occupies to determine if an opponent has cover against its melee attacks.
 Similarly, when making a melee attack against such a creature, you can pick any of the squares it occupies to determine if it has cover against you.

 If a creature has cover, but more than half the creature is visible, its cover bonus is reduced to a +2 to AC and a +1 bonus on Reflex saving throws.
-This partial cover is subject to the GM's discretion.
+This minimal cover is subject to the GM's discretion.

 If you don't have line of effect to your target (that is, you cannot draw any line from your square to your target's square without crossing a solid barrier), he is considered to have total cover from you.
 You can't make an attack against a target that has total cover.